- Price per person:

 - 48 hours.

 Hotel pickup early in the morning to go towards the terminal in Tres Puentes and take the ferry to Tierra del Fuego Island, sailing by the Magellan Strait for 2 hours and 15 minutes.
 During the navigation, we will be able to see southern dolphins and sea birds until we arrive at Chilota Bay.
-From this last point, we will be heading to Porvenir, where we will have time for lunch and visit the museum (not included).
+From this last point, we will be heading to Porvenir, where we will have time for lunch and visit the Fernando Cordero Ruesque Museum (not included).

 We will follow our way by land, boarding the Inútil Bay for 110 km until reaching the Pingüino Rey Park.
 There, we will stay for 1 hour to see these birds from a 15 meters distance.
 After that, we will go to the north to visit the Cerro Sombrero camp, where oil was discovered in the area.
 Then, we will go to Primera Angostura to board the ferry again and make a 20 minutes navigation by the Magellan Strait, and begin our return to Punta Arenas, passing by the Estancia San Gregorio, which facilities are from 1878 and today are abandoned.
-We will get to Punta Arenas around 10:00 pm and we will leave you in your accommodation.
+When we arrive in Punta Arenas, we will leave you in your accommodation.

 - In what period of the year the tour is made?